dominikduennebacke/Sync-NestedAdGroupMember/README.md

 During execution the script fetches all AD groups with suffix `-NESTED`, loops thru them and looks for their `-UNNESTED` counterpart.
 Then all members of the `-NESTED` group are fetched recursively and synced to the `-UNNESTED` group.
 This means missing members are added and obsolete members are removed.
 Manual changes to the `-UNNESTED` group are overwritten.

 ### USE CASE
-There are many applications that do not support nested group membership of users breaking with many access management models.
+There are many applications that do not support nested group membership of users breaking with common access management models.
 This script serves as a workaround.
 The idea is that the `-UNNESTED` group is configured within the application and access is managed entirely in the `-NESTED` group.

 ### REQUIREMENTS
 * PowerShell module [ActiveDirectory](https://learn.microsoft.com/en-us/powershell/module/activedirectory/?view=windowsserver2022-ps)